Singapore & Australia

 Situated within 11 acres of tropical award-winning landscaped gardens, yet just over two miles from the city centre.

 Flights to Singapore and onwards to Sydney, Uluru & Cairns with Qantas from Heathrow, accommodation throughout, return private transfers in Singapore and prepayable taxes.
+A weekend surcharge of £25 per person applies for travel on a Friday or Saturday in either direction.

 Rich in heritage with a multitude of cultures and nationalities, the vibrant city of Singapore offers a refined taste of Asia and is just waiting to be explored.
 There are a multitude of things to see and do, with options available to suit every nature lover, culture vulture or food fanatic.
 There's not only an abundance of top attractions within the city's main areas - from Sentosa, the Night Safari and fascinating museums to Chinatown and Little India; but also hundreds of hidden gems to discover off the beaten track.
 Known for being a city in a garden, Singapore also boasts a lot of green space, from the Botanic Gardens (a UNESCO World Heritage Site), Singapore Zoo, Gardens by the Bay and Jurong Bird Park to preserved rainforests, nature reserves, parks and hiking trails.
 For an alternative nature experience, take a bumboat back in time to off-shore island Pulau Ubin, one of the two remaining kampongs (rural village) in Singapore.